 Sonoma County Food System Alliance: Growing Our Farms Forum

-Growing Our Farms brought together 150 diverse food and farming interests to share resources and forge new partnerships between landowners, land seekers, and support organizations working to improve land availability for local food production in Sonoma County.
+Growing Our Farms brought together 150 diverse food and farming interests to share resources and forge working partnerships between landowners, land seekers, and support organizations working to improve land availibility and affordability for local food production in Sonoma County.
 Throughout the day, participants explored creative land leasing and innovative financing models, and expanded their relationships throughout the local ag and foodscape.View »

 2014 Salon Series: Finding Higher Ground